 Coronavirus (COVID-19) updates: Boston Parks and Recreation

 We are in regular contact with Boston Public Health Commission for information and guidance.
-Please visit the City's coronavirus website for the latest information.
+Please visit the City's COVID-19 website for the latest information.

-Park facilities, including athletic fields, courts, splash pads, and playgrounds are OPEN as of July 13, 2020 as part of the City of Boston’s Phase 3 Reopening.
+Park facilities, including athletic fields, courts, splash pads, and playgrounds are OPEN as part of the City of Boston’s Phase 3 Reopening.
 Park users are advised to:

 - wear a face covering